 Master’s Degree Information

-Supervised Project in Health System Pharmacy
+Supervised Project in Health-System Pharmacy

-Graduate students will be encouraged to develop extensive skills and expertise in specific segments of pharmacy administration that are of personal interest.
+Graduate students are encouraged to develop extensive skills and expertise in specific segments of pharmacy administration that are of personal interest.
 The chosen areas of interest will be emphasized throughout both the didactic and experiential portions of the program over the two years of study with the guidance of their mentor and academic and experiential program advisers.
 Students will take a minimum of four credit hours of Supervised Project in Health-System Pharmacy during their second year to accomplish the project objectives, which is a requirement for the master of science.
 This project will serve in lieu of a master’s thesis.

 Final Written Comprehensive Examination